-The Minority- and Women-Owned Business (MWOB) Program is an excellent resource for minority- and women-owned businesses who may be just starting out or who have long been established in the local economy.
-To reap the most benefits of this program, businesses are strongly encouraged to register online.
+The Minority and Women Business Enterprise Program is an excellent resource for minority- and women-owned businesses, which may be just starting out or have long been established in the local economy.
+Reap the most benefits of this program, register today.

-By registering your minority- or women-owned business, you'll receive:
+By registering your minority- or women-owned business enterprise, you'll receive :

-Contact the MWOB office with your questions about the program.
+Contact the MWBE office with your questions about the program.

 Want to sell your product or service to government agencies?
 The Procurement Technical Assistance Center can help you understand the competitive bidding process and find opportunities appropriate for your company.

-When you register your business as a minority- and women-owned business, you're opening your firm to business opportunities you may not have otherwise known about.
+When you register your business as a minority and women business enterprise, you're opening your firm to business opportunities you may not have otherwise known about.

 Benefits include e-mail notifications about timely workshops and training.
 Learn more

-Upon registering as a minority- and women-owned business, your information will be entered into the MWOB database and will be accessible by county departments and the public.
+Upon registering as a minority- and women business enterprise, your information will be entered into the MWBE database and will be accessible by county departments and the public.
 This database organizes companies into 10 distinct business categories.
 Learn more

 WestWorks is a weekly synopsis of advertised contracts, bid opening results and awarded contract and agreements.
 This free publication is an additional source to locate business opportunities and access to weekly bid books released by the Board of Acquisition and Contract.
 Learn more

 |Doing Business with Westchester County